Toronto Marlies: History

 The team is named after the former Toronto Marlboros, a junior hockey team that played in Toronto from 1904 to 1989, the last 62 years of that time under common ownership with the Leafs.
 The team was long known as the "Marlies" to fans and media alike.
 To avoid any potential association with the similarly named cigarette brand, MLSE uses the abbreviated form as the team's official nickname.

 During the 2011–12 AHL season, the Marlies advanced to the Calder Cup Finals, the deepest playoff run for a Toronto-based team since the Leafs won the Stanley Cup in 1967.
 They lost to the Norfolk Admirals in a four-game sweep.

 In 2015–16 season, the Marlies moved from the Western Conference to the Eastern Conference due to the relocation of five teams to California.

-The Marlies compete against Ontario rivals the Belleville Senators in the "Battle of the 401" or "Battle of Ontario" since the 2017-18 season.
+The Marlies have competed against Ontario rivals the Belleville Senators, in the "Battle of the 401" or "Battle of Ontario" since the 2017–18 season.

 The Marlies with the Calder Cup, the club's first after defeating the Texas Stars in the 2018 Calder Cup Final.

 During the 2017–18 AHL season, the Marlies won their first Calder Cup after a 4–3 series win over the Texas Stars in the finals.
 It was the first professional hockey title for a Toronto-based team since 1967.